13 Real Retail Resume Examples That Worked in 2026

 Is your retail resume ATS-friendly?

-If you want to ensure your resume is properly formatted and readable, make sure you think about ATS, which stands for applicant tracking system.
+If you want to ensure your resume is properly formatted and readable, parse your resume to make sure it will pass through the ATS, which stands for applicant tracking system.
 This is a kind of human resources software that allows employers to organize sizable numbers of resumes efficiently.

 In order to make an ATS-friendly resume, you’ll want to pay attention to: